Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 In a world of limited resources and infinite needs, choices play a central role in our daily lives.
 Every time we make a choice, we inevitably forego alternative options.
 This foregoing has a name: Opportunity cost.
 They are an invisible but crucial factor in the economy and influence both individual and business decisions.
 In this article, we take a detailed look at the concept of opportunity costs, their importance and how they shape our decisions.

-Opportunity Costs Definition: What are Opportunity Costs?
+Definition: What are Opportunity Costs?

 Opportunity costs, also known as alternative costs, are the potential benefits that are foregone if a decision is made in favor of a particular option and other alternatives are therefore excluded.
 They represent the value of the next best alternative that is not chosen.
 Opportunity costs are a central concept in economics, as they help to understand and weigh up the true costs of decisions.

-Opportunity costs play an important role in decision making as they help to evaluate the relative advantages and disadvantages of different courses of action and make an informed choice.
+Opportunity costs play an important role in decision-making, as they help to evaluate the relative advantages and disadvantages of different courses of action and make an informed choice.
+[1]

 Business decisions Investments When a company invests capital in a particular project, the opportunity cost is the return it could have earned from an alternative investment.